 All the business plans require at least a one-year commitment.

 Business Standard gives you the full range of apps, all of which you can download.
 This includes Word, Excel, Outlook, PowerPoint, Publisher and Access.
-This plan is perfect for businesses looking for seamless integration of remote and office workers and costs £9.40 per user per month.
+This plan is perfect for businesses looking for seamless integration of remote and office workers.

 Microsoft also offers an app-only plan that doesn't include Teams, Exchange or Sharepoint.
 This could work for businesses that use different software and don't want to migrate all their operations to Teams.

 Microsoft 365 is the best option for anyone who wants all the Office apps and everything the service offers.
 From business all the way down to personal users.